-&lt;sup>1 Maximum project duration for IRF projects is 24 months, for PRF projects - 36 months.

-&lt;sup>2 The official project start date will be the date of the first project budget transfer by MPTFO to the recipient organization(s), as per the MPTFO Gateway page.
+$^{^{1}}$ Maximum project duration for IRF projects is 18 months, for PRF projects - 36 months.
+2 The official project start date will be the date of the first project budget transfer by MPTFO to the recipient organization(s), as per the MPTFO Gateway page.

-Provide a brief project description (describe the main project goal; do not list outcomes and outputs):

-The main project goal is that "the diverse mass of young men and women in Red Sea State in Sudan are empowered and prepared for managing the transition and effectively participating in future democratic transformation at local and state level".
+Geographic zones (within the country) for project implementation: The project will be implemented in Red Sea State in Eastern Sudan, focusing on 5 out of 8 localities (Port Sudan, Haya, Tokar, Sinkat and Sawakin).
+However, the project will benefit the whole youth structures state-wide through media coverage and through working with the diverse youth structures and youth institutions at state level. ☐ Gender promotion initiative 3 ☐ Youth promotion initiative 4 or more of the specific PBF print all peacekeeping or special politic ect • Total PBF approved project by ıdget (by recipient organizatio n): Recipient organization - SOS S - · ·)• Total: USD 1,500,000 Samer S adam .
+CSD1,500,000 conditional and subject to l account.
+For payment of se get and the release of the second of PBSO's approval and subject to a cond and subsequent tranches the pumitment of at least 75% of the pumitment elapsed. vailability of funds in the PBF coordinating agency needs to Any other existing funding for the ne project (amount and source): No one.
+PBF 1 st tranche (35%): SOS Sahel Sudan: \$525,000 Total: \$ 525,000 PBF 2 nd tranche (35%): SOS Sahel Sudan: \$ 525,000 Total: \$ 525,000 PBF 3 rd tranche (30%): SOS Sahel Sudan: \$ 450,000 Total: \$ 450,000 Provide a brief project descrip outputs): tion (describe the main project goal; do not list outcomes and The main project goal is that "the diverse mass of young men and women in Red Sea State in Sudan are empowered and prepared for managing the transition and effectively participating in future democratic transformation at local and state level".
 The project approach is 'transformative' and youth-driven.
 It will work with the existing diverse youth-led and tribe-based structures at state and locality level for establishing inclusive youth-led civic structures that transform youth diversities and energies into positive drivers for social peace as prerequisite for promoting youth political participation.
 The project delivers support through integrated 3-tier approach: (i) capacity building and educating of the diverse youth groups / structures in various peace and civic education matters; (ii) networking and partnership building for inclusive platforms for joint work; and (iii) empowering youth and their structures through direct support to youth initiatives.

-Summarize the in-country project consultation process prior to submission to PBSO, including with the PBF Steering Committee, civil society (including any women and youth organizations) and stakeholder communities (including women, youth and marginalized groups):
+Summarize the in-country pr Summarize the in-country project consultation process prior to submission to PBSO, organizations) and stakeholde including with the PBF Steering Committee, civil society (including any women and youth organizations) and stakeholder communities (including women, youth and marginalized groups):

-For identifying project priorities and participatory designing, a consultation process had been carried out with the diverse youth groups and relevant stakeholders (government, CSOs, native administration) in Port Sudan town (state capital) during the period 15-31 May 2022.

-Check this box only if the project was approved under PBF's special call for proposals, the Gender Promotion Initiative

-&lt;sup>4 Check this box only if the project was approved under PBF's special call for proposals, the Youth Promotion Initiative
+3Check this box only if the project was approved under PBF's special call for proposals, the Gender Promotion Initiative 4Check this box only if the project was approved under PBF's special call for proposals, the Youth Promotion Initiative